Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If your new blinds are not mounted in the window casing it can make installing curtains a bit more of a project.
 This is a guide about hanging curtains over wooden blinds.

 College dorms and some apartments will not allow you to install curtain rods.
 Similarly, depending on the window's installation tension rods may not work.
-This is a guide offers some suggestions for hanging curtains without damaging walls.

 This is a guide about putting curtains on a curtain rod.
 Securing the ends of the curtains on the rod can make it easier to hang.